cyphar/synge/INSTALL.md

 * [libmpfr](http://www.mpfr.org/mpfr-current/#download)>=3.1.2 source
 * [python3](http://www.python.org/download/)>=3.3.2 (should be pre-installed)

 You first need to compile libedit, libgmp, libmpfr (in that order).
-These commands will produce HUGE amounts of errors (because OS X is very bad when it comes to compilation), but it *SHOULD* still work:
+These commands will produce **huge** amounts of errors (because OS X is very bad when it comes to compilation), but it *should* still work:
 ```
 # libedit
 tar xvfz libedit.tar.gz